Iroquois County Personal Injury Attorneys

 Contributory negligence can be very complex.
 It is very important that the percentage of fault attributed to all parties involved is accurate so that you can get the recovery amount that you deserve.
 A skilled Illinois personal injury attorney can gather all of the relevant evidence and fight for your full recovery based on that evidence.

 Statute of Limitations on Negligence Claims in Illinois

 In Illinois, there are time limits in which you can file a personal injury claim called “statute of limitations.”
-Illinois imposes a two-year time limit for personal injuries and five years for injury to personal property.
+Illinois imposes a two-year time limit for personal injuries.
 If you need to file an injury claim against an Illinois government entity, you only have one year.
 If you are submitting against the state itself, you have two years, but you must file the formal claim within one year in order to file your suit later.